lucashaley/UnityTeaching/Week_06.md

 ## Setting up the Camera

 > PLEASE NOTE: in the PDF it has information about using an isometric view.
-We are not allowing that view as, it causes too many issues than it offers benefits.
+We are not allowing that view, as it causes too many issues than it offers benefits.

 - Rename your **Main Camera** in the Hierarchy to **CameraTopDown**.
 - Select CameraTowpDown.